 In terms of what clothes to pack for a road trip, the Top End enjoys warm weather all year round.

 If you are traveling further south to Central Australia to visit Alice Springs and Uluru you will definitely need to pack a jacket and some warmer clothing as night time temperatures are significantly lower than up north in the top end.

 We like to travel light and to be honest, on a road trip there often isn’t a lot of space, so we suggest you try and keep your clothes packing list short!

-To give you an idea of what to pack, whether we travel for 2 weeks or 2 months, this is all the clothing we each pack when traveling to warmer climates:
+To give you an idea of what to pack, whether we travel for 2 weeks or 2 months, this is all the clothing we take for each person: